Rely on the most comprehensive, up-to-date legal content designed and curated by lawyers for lawyers

 In-depth analysis, commentary and practical information to help you protect your business

-Dispute Resolution analysis: Following Lord Jackson’s review of civil legal costs, new measures were brought into force on 1 April 2013.
-On the first anniversary of the reforms, Brent McDonald at Old Square Chambers and Ali Tabari at St Philips Chambers, explain how litigation has changed under the Jackson regime.
+In the week of the anniversary of the reforms, Brent McDonald at Old Square Chambers and Ali Tabari at St Philips Chambers, explain how litigation has changed under the Jackson regime.

 Ali Tabari (AT): The preparation for cases has changed, as it is a lot more details-focused, especially with regard to case management conferences (CMCs).